nikolasibalic/Interactive-Publishing/README.md

 with **interactive text and figures** in their electronic publications (EPUB3 / HTML5 + JavaScript).
 One possible reason why one would use interactive text and figures is to **communicate many possible stories** to the audience, instead of usual single story line.
+See [Physics World blogpost](https://physicsworld.com/a/do-interactive-figures-help-physicists-to-communicate-their-science/).

 Two templates and corresponding tools are provided.
 Tools generate HTML/Javascript output that can be seen in